Anubhav1603/Wuthering-Waves-Convene-URL-Extractor/Readme.md

 # Convene URL Extractor

-It helps in getting convene url data from wuthering waves games and gives output in **json** format
+Automatically detects the wuthering waves game location and gets the convene data.

 ## Steps to get execute: